isabelmarx/isabelmarx/README.md

 - 🛸 I did my first internship at a drones company in Berlin, Germnay.
 - 👩‍🏫 I'm a volunteer at Niñas Pro, teaching programming classes to girls ages 10 to 18.
 - 🐶 I've volunteered caring for, vaccinating and sterilizing street dogs and cats, at Abandonados Parque O'Higgins.
-- 🐮 Be it personally or online, I spend a lot of my free time doing Animal Rights Activism, specially those animals exploited in the agricultural system.
+- 🐮 Be it personally or online, I spend a lot of my free time doing Animal Rights Activism, specially for those animals exploited in the agricultural system.
 - 🥦 I've been vegan for 7 years.
 - 👩‍🍳 I like to cook and particularly bake.
 I love sweets!
-- 🪲 I've developed a new-found love for insects.
+- 🪲 Recently, I've developed a new-found love for insects.
 I hope to learn more about Entomology in the future.

 <br>
 <br>